 Students who transfer to Mars Hill will find that our community is very welcoming and helpful.

 If you are transferring from a North Carolina Community College with an A.A. degree or an A.S. degree you will enter Mars Hill University as a junior.
 If you have an A.A.S or other miscellaneous credits, the registrars office will do a transcript evaluation to clarify the remaining credits you will need to complete a bachelor’s degree at Mars Hill University.
-Mars Hill University is a participant in the Independent College Articulation Agreement with the North Carolina Community College System.
+Our university is a participant in the Independent College Articulation Agreement with the North Carolina Community College System.

 1. Complete and submit an Application for Admission.
 There is no application fee!

 2. We are test optional.
 If you have less than 24 transferable credit hours, request that your SAT (college code: 5395) or ACT (college code: 3124) scores be sent to Mars Hill University. *If over 21, standardized test scores may not be required.